ibexa/documentation-user/docs/organizing_the_content.md

 ## URL aliases

 Each Content item can have one or more URL aliases.
-They are additional URL that can be used to access this Content item.
+They are additional URLs that can be used to access this Content item.

 You can add URL aliases in the URL tab under **Custom URL aliases for <Content name>** by clicking the plus button.

 ![Creating a new URL alias](img/create_new_url_alias.png)

-For each new alias you can set the following options:
+For each new alias, you can set the following options:

 - Language - the language of the Content item that the alias redirects to.
-- Alias should redirect to its destination - when this is checked, the alias will redirect to the Content item's actual URL.
+- Alias should redirect to its destination - when toggled on, the alias will redirect to the Content item's actual URL.
-- Place alias at the site root - when this is checked, the alias will be created in the root of the site.
+- Place alias at the site root - when toggled, the alias will be created in the root of the site.
-If this is unchecked, the alias will be relative to the parent of the Content item.
+If this is toggled off, the alias will be relative to the parent of the Content item.

 ## Sections

 You can divide your Content tree into Sections to better organize it.
 Sections let you decide which users will have access to which parts of the tree.
-To see which Section a Content item belongs to, look at its Details tabs.
+To see which Section a Content item belongs to, look at its **Details** tabs.

-You can set up Sections in the Admin Panel in the **Sections** tab.
+You can set up Sections in the **Admin Panel**, in the **Sections** tab.
 A few Sections are provided with each installation, and you can add new ones.

 ![List of Sections](img/sections.png "List of Sections")

-In the Sections tab you can assign Sections to content or delete them.
+In the **Sections** tab, you can assign Sections to content or delete them.
-You can only delete Sections that don't contain any content.
+You can only delete Sections that do not contain any content.

 Each Content item must belong to a Section.
-By default new content is placed in the same Section as its parent.
+By default, new content is placed in the same Section as its parent.
 If you want to remove a Content item from a Section, you just need to assign it to a different one.

 Access to Sections can be restricted by [setting up proper permissions](organizing_the_site.md#permissions).